§ 39-1-27.7.1. Revenue decoupling.

 The distribution company shall submit a plan to the division and the division shall cooperate in good faith to reach an agreement on a proposed plan for these categories of costs for the prospective fiscal year within sixty (60) days.
 To the extent that the company and the division mutually agree on a plan, such plan shall be filed with the commission for review and approval within ninety (90) days.
 If the company and the division cannot agree on a plan, the company shall file a proposed plan with the commission and the commission shall review and, if the investments and spending are found to be reasonably needed to maintain safe and reliable distribution service over the short and long term, approve the plan within ninety (90) days.

-(e) The commission shall have the following duties and powers, in addition to its existing authorities established in title 39 of the general laws:
+(e) The commission shall have the following duties and powers, in addition to its existing authorities established in this title:

 (1) To maintain reasonable and adequate service-quality standards, after decoupling, that are in effect at the time of the proposal and were established pursuant to § 39-3-7.